Reanimated (Family Force 5 album)

 Reanimated is the second remix album by Christian crunk rock band Family Force 5.
 The album was released independently on June 18, 2013.
 The album was later released with Capitol Records on October 1, 2013.
+It is also the last release to feature lead vocalist and founding member Solomon Olds.

+It peaked at #9 on the Billboard Top Dance Albums chart.